johron/rex/README.md

-# vexlang
+# Vex
-- hobbyist compiler project. the end goal is to write write the compiler in itself.

-Install dependencies:
+Vex is a hobby compiler for learning more about string manipulation and error handling.
+I would hope to rewrite the language in itself when the base compiler is finished.
+Currently the compiler is being written in TypeScript using the Bun Runtime.

+## Installing bun dependencies
 ```bash
 bun install
 ```

-To run:
+## Running with bun
+`View help message`
 ```bash
 bun run .
 ```

-Goals:
+## To-do list
+- [x] Lexer
+- [ ] Parser
+- [ ] Code generation
-- Compiler that can compile itself
+- [ ] Write compiler in itself

-TODO:
-- Change compilation language to go
-- make a main function statement in the compiler so it can be easier to transpile to go.

-This project was created using `bun init` in bun v1.0.0.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+`This project is currently being written with in bun v1.0.0.
+[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.`